anonresearcher123/TunA/README.md

 ## How to run TunA?
 In order to run TunA several configurations must be done first.
 First, clone the project and open it in an IDEA of your choice.
 Afterwards, three steps need to be done: (1) all local RDF databases that you want to query must be registered, (2) the function store (containing all alignments between the local used RDF databases and a set of APIs) must be configured and (3) you have to specify your queries and execute them.

+All configurations of TunA are done in the config file `config.json`.

 ### Configure local databases
 ![database_config](https://user-images.githubusercontent.com/120786910/210595102-4378216a-69a7-4f48-b86b-e91dc1daa98c.JPG)